James-Cherished-Inc/roo-research-mode/README.md

     cd rooresearcher
     npm install
     ```

+Replace URL with https://github.com/James-Cherished/rooresearcher.git for experimental releases, or with your fork's URL

 2.  **Start Roo Code & Provide Setup Task:**
     *   Open the `rooresearcher` folder in VS Code.
     *   Ensure the Roo Code extension is enabled.